 Class teachers (with support from TA's & SENSA's) know the profile of their class and individual needs; learning activities are planned to match children's learning needs to help children know more, understand more and remember more.

 The environment is communication friendly, stimulating, yet calm, supportive and well resourced.
 Wall and interactive displays provide prompts and reminders to encourage children to learn and achieve independently.

 Children supported at SEND Plus will receive individual and /or group support within and/or outside the classroom dependent upon the individual needs of the child.

 Children supported through an Education, Health and Care Plan, will have support available from an additional adult/s directed by the Class Teacher and Inclusion Team.

-All staff know and understand the needs of all pupils Interventions may include, SALT activities, Lego Therapy, Alphabet Arc, 20:20 Reading, Beat Dyslexia, Rapid Phonics, Gross/Fine motor skills activities.
+All staff know and understand the needs of all pupils

+Interventions may include, SALT activities, Lego Therapy, Alphabet Arc, 20:20 Reading, Beat Dyslexia, Rapid Phonics, Gross/Fine motor skills activities.

-How do we support speech and language development?
+How do we support and improve delivery of information to pupils with speech and language difficulties?